 What if I don't have a local connection with Three Rivers?

-- If Three Rivers District Council decides you are eligible for assistance, homeless, in priority need and are not intentionally homeless, but have no local connection, then a referral is made to the council you do have a connection with, so they can help you further.
+- If Three Rivers District Council decides you are eligible for assistance and homeless then a referral is made to the council you do have a connection with, so they can help you further.

 If you are fleeing Domestic Violence, a local connection is not necessary.